 (1) Other International primarily consists of EOG's China and Canada operations.
 The China operations were sold in the second quarter of 2021.
+EOG is continuing the process of exiting its Canada operations.
 EOG began exploration programs in Australia in the third quarter of 2021 and in Oman in the third quarter of 2020.
 The decision was reached in the fourth quarter of 2021 to exit Block 36 and Block 49 in Oman.